 Given the challenges of mobility, deep poverty, and trauma, keeping in touch with students and families experiencing homelessness can be a challenge in the best of times.
-With school buildings and early childhood programs closed, and students and families moving even more frequently due to COVID-19, maintaining connections is even more difficult.
-At the same time, the anticipated increase in homelessness over the coming months makes keeping in touch more important than ever.
-This checklist offers some strategies that liaisons, schools, and early childhood programs can use to keep in touch with students and families.
+After school buildings and early childhood programs closed during the pandemic, and as students and families continue to move more frequently due to ongoing housing and economic challenges, maintaining connections has become even more difficult.
+At the same time, the high numbers of students experiencing homelessness who have not returned to school since the pandemic, coupled with increases in homelessness reported by schools this fall, makes finding and building engagement with students more important than ever.
+This checklist offers some strategies that liaisons, schools, and early childhood programs can use to locate and keep in touch with students and families.

 - Augment the local educational agency homeless liaison’s capacity to do outreach.

-- Increase liaisons’ dedicated hours to homeless-related activities, through CARES Act funds or increasing the Title I, Part A homeless set-aside.
+- Increase liaisons’ dedicated hours to homeless-related activities, through ARP-HVY funds or by increasing the Title I, Part A homeless set-aside.

 - Enlist other school staff, such as counselors, paraprofessionals, social workers, and teachers, to reach out to students experiencing homelessness.

-- Use all available means of communication to reach families and students: Email, phone, texting, regular mail, Facebook, Twitter, Remind, Instagram, Snapchat, GroupMe, “curbside” home visits, etc.
+- Use all available means of communication to reach families and students: Email, phone, texting, regular mail, Facebook, Twitter, Remind, Instagram, Snapchat, GroupMe, discrete and respectful home visits, etc.

 - When families and students don’t respond, don’t give up.
 Reach out to emergency contacts and other students to ask if they have updated contact information, or if they can find students on social media and urge them to contact the school.

 - Once you connect with a parent or youth, stay in touch on a regular schedule.
 Use “check-in” forms to guide weekly conversations with student and families.
-Begin by telling students they’re missed, and then inquire about supports they might need to stay safe, healthy, and engaged in school and early childhood programs.
+Begin by telling students how much you’ve missed them, and then inquire about supports they might need to stay safe, healthy, and engaged in school and early childhood programs.